About us

 This happens every second and fourth Wednesday of the month and starts at 10am (although people do start to get there at around 9:30am).

-Saturdays at the Museum
+Saturdays at the Clubhouse or the Museum

 We meet from 1:30 pm to 4 pm.
 This session is designed for us to: